spyrofyf/homework/README.md

 # homework
 Hello!
-Welcome to my final project of coding1.
-It is a simple anti-Utopia game called "Control".
+Welcome to my final project of coding1.My project is a simple anti-Utopia game called "Control".
 ## Table of Contents

 - [Background](#background)